NYU-LLM-CTF/nyuctf_agents_craken/README.md

 # CRAKEN: Cybersecurity LLM Agent with Knowledge-Based Execution
+This is the official repository for paper "CRAKEN: Cybersecurity LLM Agent with Knowledge-Based Execution"

 ## Run CRAKEN on NYU CTF Agents
 ### 1. Clone repo
 At current stage CRAKEN only support the development repo of NYU CTF Agents (nyuctf_multiagent)